percona/pmm-doc/docs/get-started/roles-and-permissions/manage_roles.md

     ![!](../../_images/PMM_access_control_delete_role.png)

+3. If the role that you want to delete is alreaqdy assigned to a user, you will see a dropdown with replacement roles.
+Select the replacemet role and the selected role will be assigned to the user.

-3. Click *Confirm* and delete the role.
+4. Click *Confirm* and delete the role.